dumith-eranga/penned/_drafts/sketches.md

+Zero-shot prompting
+Identify the date or day mentioned in the given text and provide it as the output.
+Q: CorpConf on 11/4 A:

+- Identify the date or day mentioned in the given event description.
+- Determine the date or day from each input and provide the output accordingly as a single word or date.

+One-shot prompting
+A "whatpu" is a small, furry animal native to Tanzania.
+An example of a sentence that uses the word whatpu is:
+We were traveling in Africa and we saw these very cute whatpus.
+To do a "farduddle" means to jump up and down really fast.
+An example of a sentence that uses the word farduddle is:
+> When we won the game, we all started to farduddle in celebration.

+Few-shot prompting

+Identify the date or day mentioned in the given text and provide it as the output.
+Q: Dinner with Alice next Tuesday at Taco Bell.
+A: next Tuesday
+Q: 1:1 with Bob tomorrow at 10 AM.
+A: tomorrow
+Q: CorpConf on 11/4.
+A:

+This is awesome! // Negative
+This is bad! // Positive
+Wow that movie was rad! // Positive
+What a horrible show! //
+> Negative

+Chain of thought prompting
+Q: Roger has 5 tennis balls.
+He buys 2 more cans of tennis balls.
+Each can has 3 tennis balls.
+How many tennis balls does he have now?
+A: The answer is 11.
+Q: A juggler can juggle 16 balls.
+Half of the balls are golf balls, and half of the golf balls are blue.
+How many blue golf balls are there?
+A:
+>  The anser is 8

+Q: Roger has 5 tennis balls.
+He buys 2 more cans of tennis balls.
+Each can has 3 tennis balls.
+How many tennis balls does he have now?
+A: Roger started with 5 balls.
+2 cans of 3 tennis balls each is 6 tennis balls.
+5+6=11.
+The answer is 11.
+Q: A juggler can juggle 16 balls.
+Half of the balls are golf balls, and half of the golf balls are blue.
+How many blue golf balls are there?
+A:
+> The juggle can juggle 16 balls.
+Half of the balls are golf balls.
+So there are 16/2=8 golf balls.
+Half of the golf balls are blue.
+So thare are 8/2=4 blue golf balls.
+The answer is 4.

 Such trade-offs are made based on risks.
 When the risk of data loss is critical, for example as with a health-care solution, then multiple redundancy mechanisms are brought into the solution.
 In a different instance where the risk of not having some data immediately available in the system is relatively low, like with a reporting system, the architecture would encourage the use of eventual consistency.

 arrange, act, assert